Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_architecture.md

 ### Pos Blockchain

-- Any one can become a validator after staking ETH and participating on the network need to have at leat 32 ETH
+- Any one can become a validator after staking ETH and participating on the network need to have at least 32 ETH and max is 2048 ETH.

 - ![alt text](image-2.png)
 - Then validators need to validate based on the proposal
 - ![alt text](image-3.png)
-- After all they vote on the proposal and it will go to finality stage. if total 2/3 vote yes them it go to final stage
+- After all they vote on the proposal and it will go to finality stage. if total 2/3 vote yes then it go to final stage and becomes irrivesable.
+- Majority rules!

+- POS dont have nounce instead they have signing .

+- Validators randomly chosen (Pseudo Rando) algorithm

+### Slashing

+- If the validators mis consduct and violate consus they will be punished , slashed their portion of stake is called burning (Taken out of circulation) or destroying.

+- Validators can vote for punishment -   incase double signing blocks  , going offline mostly , surround voting - . other can prof this using cryptography for this violation to trigger the slashing mecahnism.

+- Every 12 sec(this is called Slots) the validator propose its block  and other committe just vote to validate all nned to aggree.
+- 32 Slots called Epoch = 6.4 minute or (its means that 12 * 32 /60)
+- justified block  is the next  block immidiately after the finalized block and  then it will be -> final block (finality).
+- Game theory - an economic insentive to secure the network  while contributing to the network (cheaper than attack) and more benefial than attacking the network.(economic incentive)

 ### You can become a validator as well